haslina14/tia-monusac-webapp/README.md

 # tia-gui
-GUI integrating prediction model by TIA group for non-computational users
+GUI integrating prediction model by TIA group for non-computational users.
+This also dockerized.